Linaro/website/_posts/current/blog/2019-09-26-porting-linux-to-aarch64-laptops.md

 ---
+author: lee.jones
+category: blog
+date: '2019-09-26 01:00:00'
+image: /assets/images/content/porting-linux-featured-image.jpg
 layout: post
-title: Porting Linux to AArch64 Laptops
-date: "2019-09-26 01:00:00"
 tags:
 - Arm
 - Linux
 - Open Source
 - Collaborative Engineering
-  - AArch64
-  - Porting
+- Aarch64
-category: blog
-image: /assets/images/content/porting-linux-featured-image.jpg
-author: lee.jones
+title: Porting Linux to AArch64 Laptops
 ---

 As the AArch64 Laptops collaboration between Linaro and Arm is wrapping up, we felt it would be helpful to summarise the project and take a quick victory lap.